abbluiz/abbluiz.com/_i18n/en/_posts/2020-03-16-hello-world-in-5-different-languages.markdown

 "Hello, World!" in Bash
 ===

 Bash is an interpreted language.
 It means it does not need to be compiled.
-An interpreter translates the instructions line by line so the computer can understand it.
+An interpreter translates the instructions one by one so the computer can understand it.
 In this case, we can also create a script file that the interpreter will read line by line and interpret it.

 So here's the script to display "Hello, World!" in English, using Bash: